rmusab/rmusab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I work in computer science and mathematics.
-My interests span from artificial intelligence to philosophy.
+My interests span from artificial intelligence (AI) to philosophy.
+I am engaged in government-funded scientific projects in the fields of multimodal AI and AI in education.

 **Education:**